Dr. Edward Peters

 Overview

-This page contains elaborations of materials presented at the TCL Overviews & Basics page, here.
+This page contains elaborations of materials presented on various TCL pages.

-Examples of the importance of Latin spelling changes (nouns):
+Examples of the crucial importance of Latin spelling changes (nouns):

 Our Lord rules the earth.